fisharebest/webtrees/readme.txt

 You shouldn't lose any of the characters in the translation.

-You should check the Patches section of http://sourceforge.net/projects/PhpGedView to get the latest language files.
+You should check the Patches section of http://sourceforge.net/projects/webtrees to get the latest language files.

-Discussion and questions about the multiple language features of PhpGedView including translations, should be posted in the Translations forum available from the PhpGedView project page here: http://sourceforge.net/forum/forum.php?forum_id=294245
+Discussion and questions about the multiple language features of webtrees including translations, should be posted in the Translations forum available from the webtrees project page here: http://sourceforge.net/forum/forum.php?forum_id=294245

-To translate PhpGedView into another language that is not currently supported you must first login to PhpGedView as an administrator and go to the Language Edit Utility by clicking on "Admin-> Translator Tools".
+To translate webtrees into another language that is not currently supported you must first login to webtrees as an administrator and go to the Language Edit Utility by clicking on "Admin-> Translator Tools".
 At the bottom of that page is an option to Add a new language.
 Choose your l anguage from the dropdown list and click on the "Add new Language" button.